ctroupin/ctroupin.github.io/_posts/2019-01-03-conference-map.md

 img2: ConferenceMapEurope2.png
 ---

 Not so long ago I had to update and check my list of publications and conferences (everything is stored in *BibTex* format and versioned using GitHub), and I had to idea to turn that information into a simple map.
-The good thing is that the procedure is really to repeat with other *BibTex* files, provided the information concerning the place of the conferences (town, country) is provided.
+The good thing is that the procedure is really to repeat with other *BibTeX* files, provided the information concerning the place of the conferences (town, country) is provided.

 <img src="{{ site.url }}/figures/blog/{{ page.img2 }}" class="img-responsive" alt="{{ page.alt }}">